 Formed in 1986 through what is now the NICHD Pregnancy and Perinatology Branch, the NRN is a collaborative network of neonatal intensive care units across the United States.
 It comprises 15 clinical centers and a data coordinating center.
 Focused on newborns, particularly extremely low birth weight (ELBW) infants, NRN aims to facilitate the advancement of neonatal care by establishing a network of academic centers that, by rigorous patient evaluation using common protocols, can study the required numbers of patients and can provide answers more rapidly than individual centers acting alone.
 To fulfill this mission, NRN has completed or is implementing 22 observational studies and 40 interventional trials (details of which are available http://neonatal.rti.org/ ).

 Preterm birth complications and outcomes.
 NRN studies in this area include:

 - Follow-Up Study of High-Risk Infants.
 Begun in 1993, NRN's Follow-Up Study is a cohort of surviving ELBW infants who have neurodevelopmental, neurosensory, and functional assessments at a corrected age of 24 months to identify maternal and neonatal risk and protective factors for neurodevelopmental outcome.
-To date, NRN has followed more than 12,000 children in this study.
+As of December 2017, NRN has followed more than 20,000 children in this study.

 Bronchopulmonary dysplasia (BPD), also called chronic lung disease, is a serious respiratory condition that affects premature infants.
 These babies generally have inflammation or scarring of the lungs and must be on some form of oxygen therapy via nasal prongs, a mask, or a breathing tube.
 Some studies within this topic area include: